-- District procedures for responding to incidents of sexual harassment; and - Employee obligation to report any sexual harassment of which the employee becomes aware.
+- The definitions of sexual harassment; - District procedures for responding to incidents of sexual harassment; and - Employee obligation to report any sexual harassment of which the employee becomes aware.

 The District will also ensure that individuals who serve as Title IX Coordinators, Title IX Investigators, Decision-Makers, Appeal Decision-Makers, and facilitators of the informal resolution process have adequate training as required by Title IX.